 Figure 4.
 Salinity of different algal cultivation media over the days.

 Based on Figure 4, the salinity in the media shows slight fluctuations over the days.
-During growth and development, Spirulina have the ability to absorb salts while releasing certain byproducts of metabolic processes, which leads to changes in the salinity of the medium.
+During growth and development, Spirulina has the ability to absorb salts while releasing certain byproducts of metabolic processes, which leads to changes in the salinity of the medium.

 Previous research has shown that when the salinity of the medium reaches 20‰, Spirulina growth slows significantly and cells die within 5–